dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1113: Sexual orientation is not a matter of choice.
+### T1113: It is not a chosen or changeable trait.

 |Support|
 |---|